Understanding Mental Health Diversion

 The Case of Jeanette Sarmiento

-An attorney at Spolin & Dukes has provided the following summary of the recent case of Sarmiento v.
+The following is a summary of the recent case of Sarmiento v.
 Superior Ct. of San Diego Cnty., 98 Cal.
 App.
 5th 882, decided in 2024.

 Jeanette Sarmiento requested pre-trial mental health diversion after being charged with attempted robbery.
 She was diagnosed with PTSD, major depressive disorder, and stimulant use disorder (methamphetamine).
 The Superior Court of San Diego County denied her request, leading Sarmiento to file a petition for a writ of mandate.